wolframkriesing/wolfram.kriesing.de/src/tech/links/index.md

 description:
 ---

+## Smallest test runner

+IDEs are awesome but sometimes in my way and setting up test runners sometimes defeats the purpose of being fast with tests, which also means having feedback constantly and continuously.
+Thanks to [@Christop](http://twitter.com/c089) for showing me the shortest test runner there is, it runs on the command line, like this:

+    while true; do npm test; sleep 3; done;

+it assumes of course, your tests can be run via `npm test`.

+## Speed up Mac OS X Yosemite

+I expected my new 15" Retina MacBook Pro to just blow my mind in terms of speed.
+But it didn't ... until now I am pretty disappointed.
+So I finally did [some cleanup this weekend that promises to speed up](https://discussions.apple.com/thread/6623697), I am hoping.

 ## Markdown syntax, the spec

 I never knew which is _the_ right markdown syntax, I took the five minutes to find out